Male Infertility: Causes, Testing, and Integrative Treatment Options

 Yes.
 Optimizing sperm quality may improve assisted reproductive outcomes and support healthier embryo development, even when advanced reproductive technologies are used.

-How long does it take to see improvements in sperm quality?
+How long does it take to improve sperm quality?

 Spermatogenesis takes approximately 74 days.
 Meaningful improvements in sperm parameters typically occur over about three months once underlying contributors are identified and addressed.